 Don't Go Crazy Without Me

-A Memoir, Forthcoming from Red Hen Press April 2020
+A Memoir, NOW AVAILABLE from Red Hen Press April 2020

 The coming of age story of a girl who grows up under the magnetic spell of her outrageously eccentric father.

 Deborah A. Lott is a writer, editor, and college instructor.
 Her creative nonfiction has been published widely.
 Her work has been thrice named as Notable Essays of the Year in Best American Essays, and thrice nominated for a Pushcart Prize.

 Her book, Don’t Go Crazy Without Me has been acclaimed by writers Mark Doty, Abigail Thomas, Paul Lisicky, Karen E. Bender, Hope Edelman, among others.
 She is also the author of the book In Session: the Bond between Women and Their Therapists, which was widely praised for its unprecedented look at boundary and transference dilemmas in psychotherapy.
 Lott surveyed and interviewed several hundred women in gathering the research for that work.
 The book continues to be used to train psychotherapists nationwide and appears on multiple consumer websites as one of the top books ever written about the psychotherapy relationship.